-The following material is based on Effective Grading by Barbara E. Walvoord and Virginia Johnson Anderson (San Francisco: Jossey-Bass, 1998), 93–104.
+The following material is based on Effective Grading: A Tool for Learning and Assessment by Barbara E. Walvoord and Virginia Johnson Anderson (San Francisco: Jossey-Bass, 1998), 93–104.

 Walvoord and Anderson describe three basic models used to weight assignments and calculate final grades: weighted letter grades, accumulated points, and a definitional system.

 In this model, each graded activity or performance or product counts for a fixed percentage of the final course grade.
 The instructor has decided that each activity is sufficiently distinct from the others to merit a differential value in the overall system.
 For example:

 Using this model, an instructor can give the early assignment a lower-stakes grade to allow for lower student skill levels at the beginning of the course, and reward improvement later in the course.

 Using this model, an instructor assigns a maximum number of points to each activity, performance, or product.
 However, the scale (the relationship of point values to letter grades) can be flexible.

 The scale could be inflexible, for example 100 to 91 points = A, 90 to 81 points = B, 80 to 70 points = C, etc. In this case the point system becomes a variant of weighted letter grades (see above).